Divyansh1506/Git-Github/README.md

 6. git status <br>
 Shows the status of changes as untracked, modified, or staged.<br>
-Untracked : Not currently being tracked by Git.
+Untracked : Not currently being tracked by Git.  <br>
-Modified  : Changed in your working directory staged    : Marked to be included in the next commit.
+Modified  : Changed in your working directory   <br>
+staged    : Marked to be included in the next commit.

 7. git push origin main <br>
 Pushes committed changes to a repository